Portugal and the Iran–Iraq War: Iran–Contra

-The Portuguese Expresso revealed in January 1987 that in 1984–86 $8.3m of Portuguese arms had been supplied to the Nicaraguan Contras by US officials involved in Iran–Contra.
+In January 1987, the Portuguese Expresso revealed that from 1984 to 1986, $8.3m of Portuguese arms had been supplied to the Nicaraguan Contras by US officials involved in Iran–Contra.
 The arms amounted to 1,900 tons, arms and ammunition, including 1,500 tons shipped in 1985.
 Sales were arranged by the Lisbon-based Defex Portugal, an importer/exporter of arms, which showed the Portuguese government end-user certificates certifying supply to Guatemala.
 Expresso said that Portugal had also been a transit point for Israeli and Eastern Bloc weapons destined for the Contras, identifying 15 flights of arms from Israel going through Lisbon airport.

-In November 1985 an attempt to ship Israeli-sourced HAWK missiles to Iran via Portugal failed after the aircraft carrying them took off without having obtained landing rights there, and was forced to turn back.
-The New York Times said in January 1987 that "A senior administration official said recently that Portugal had been serving as a primary transshipment point for arms to the contras."
+In November 1985, an attempt to ship Israeli-sourced HAWK missiles to Iran via Portugal failed after the aircraft carrying them took off without having obtained landing rights there and was forced to turn back.
+Also in January 1987, the New York Times said that "A senior administration official said recently that Portugal had been serving as a primary transshipment point for arms to the contras."